 May have on-site stockpiles of soil, spoil, and other materials;

-Cross or occur in close proximity to a wide variety of sensitive resources that may include, but are not limited to, steep topography and/or water bodies; and
+Cross or occur in close proximity to a wide variety of sensitive resources that may include, but are not limited to, steep topography and/or water bodies; and,

 Have larger areas of disturbed soils that may be exposed for a longer time interval before final stabilization, cleanup, and/or reclamation occurs.

-This General Permit requires the discharger the discharger to ensure a SWPPP is developed by a Qualified SWPPP Developer and is implemented these site-specific construction activities for the project type, location, and characteristics.
+This General Permit requires the discharger to ensure a SWPPP is developed by a Qualified SWPPP Developer and is implemented these site-specific construction activities for the project type, location, and characteristics.